stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 unaltered bone and sinew--of the real Charles Dexter Ward whose mind you watched from infancy--the real Charles with the olive-mark on his hip and without the black witch-mark on his chest or the pit on his forehead.
-The Charles who never did actual evil, and who will have paid with his life for his "squeamishness'.
+The Charles who never did actual evil, and who will have paid with his life for his 'squeamishness'.

-   "That is all.
+That is all.
 Charles will have escaped, and a year from now you can put up his stone.
 Do not question me tomorrow.
 And believe that the honour of your ancient family remains untainted now, as it has been at all times in the past.

-   "With profoundest sympathy, and exhortations to fortitude, calmness, and resignation, I am ever
+With profoundest sympathy, and exhortations to fortitude, calmness, and resignation, I am ever

 Sincerely your friend,
-Marinus B. Willett "
+Marinus B. Willett
+{/aside}

 So on the morning of Friday, April 13, 1928, Marinus Bicknell Willett visited the room of Charles Dexter Ward at Dr. Waite's private hospital on Conanicut Island.
 The youth, though making no attempt to evade his caller, was in a sullen mood; and seemed disinclined to open the conversation which Willett obviously desired.
 The doctor's discovery of the crypt and his